-Each course and program proposed for Distance Education delivery has already been approved for traditional, on-campus delivery.
-There are no alterations in General Education requirements, major requirements, or certificate requirements for courses and programs offered via Distance Education.
+Each course and program proposed for DE delivery has already been approved for traditional, on-campus delivery.
+There are no alterations in GE requirements, major requirements, or certificate requirements for courses and programs offered via DE.
 The Course Outline of Record, the official record of intent of instruction for each class offered by the college, is the same no matter what the instructional delivery mode.
 And there is no differentiation of delivery mode on a student's transcript.
-Furthermore, the Student Learning Outcomes for each course are the same, regardless of delivery mode.
-There is additional review of all courses submitted for Distance Education by the Online Programs Committee, which verifies regular substantive interaction as well as effective online methodologies.
+Furthermore, the SLOs for each course are the same, regardless of delivery mode.
+There is additional review of all courses submitted for DE by the Online Program Committee, which verifies regular substantive interaction as well as effective online methodologies.

-SBVC's Program Review process addresses Distance Education concerns through the levels of the divisions and departments, and the SBVC Educational Master Plan (2010) includes data on retention and success for each department and program, while the Online Program Committee has further its evaluation on developing a process to track the success and retention of DE sections.
+SBVC's program review process addresses DE concerns through the levels of the divisions and departments, and the SBVC EMP (2010) includes data on retention and success for each department and program, while the Online Program Committee has furthered its evaluation on developing a process to track the success and retention of DE sections.
 That process began in earnest with the Substantive Change Proposal written during the 2011-2012 academic year.
 In 2012, the Online Program Committee set measurable goals for those markers of effectiveness and has tracked the data for those goals for two years.
-That data is made public on the SBVC Online Program committee website.
+Those data are made public on the SBVC Online Program Committee website.